Visan1/Data-Analytics-Project/README.md

 ## **ROLE**:
-As a data analyst working in the marketing analyst team at Cyclistic, the team wants to understand how casual riders and annual members use Cyclistic bikes differently.
+As a data analyst working in the marketing analyst team, the team wants to understand how casual riders and annual members use bikes differently.
 Then, we will use these insights to come up with marketing strategies to help with our business task.